You must pay your council tax bill if you are the bill payer.

 By law, we must send you a bill showing the council tax amount and how you can pay it.

 You can check how much you owe at any time by using our My Account service.
-If you claim housing benefit, you can also use My Account to check what you receive.
+If you claim housing benefit or council tax support, you can also use My Account to check what you get.

 Login to My Account below.
 You can create an account if you don't already have one.